 Introduction

 In today’s digital world, screens are everywhere.
-Mobile phones, tablets, laptops, and televisions have become a regular part of daily life, especially for children and teenagers.
-While technology has benefits, excessive screen time can negatively affect brain development and may lead to smartphone addiction and internet addiction, particularly in growing minds.
+Mobile phones, tablets, laptops, and televisions have become a normal part of daily life, especially for children and teenagers.
+While technology offers many benefits, excessive screen time can negatively affect brain development and may contribute to smartphone addiction and internet addiction.

-Understanding these effects helps parents and caregivers recognize when professional support from an addiction treatment centre or rehabilitation centre may be needed.
+Understanding these effects helps parents and caregivers identify when professional support from an addiction treatment centre or rehabilitation centre may be required.

 Why the Developing Brain Is More Vulnerable to Screen Addiction

-A child’s brain continues to develop into the mid-20s.
-During this period, the brain is highly sensitive to environmental influences.
-Healthy brain development depends on physical activity, quality sleep, social interaction, and emotional bonding.
+A child’s brain continues developing into the mid-20s, making it highly sensitive to environmental influences.
+Healthy development depends on physical activity, quality sleep, social interaction, and emotional bonding.

-When excessive screen time replaces these experiences, it increases the risk of behavioral addiction, which may later require treatment at a rehab centre in Islamabad or Rawalpindi.
+When excessive screen use replaces these essential experiences, it can increase the risk of behavioural addiction, which may later require support from a rehab centre in Islamabad or Rawalpindi.

 Impact of Excessive Screen Time on Attention and Focus